Drumming (snipe): Experimental discoveries

 Since learning of the drumming sound that is produced by snipe, many naturalists wanted to try and explain exactly how the sound is made.
 Johann Friedrich Naumann was one of the many scientists interested in this task and he proposed that the drumming sound was mechanically produced by the wings.
 Naumann proposed this idea around 1830, and it then became known as Naumann's Wing Theory.
-It was not until 1846 that an error was discovered within Naumann's theory proposal, having written schwanzfederspitsen (the German word for the tips of the tail feather) as schwingfederspitsen (which roughly translates to wing feathers).
+It was not until 1846 that an error was discovered within Naumann's proposal, having written schwanzfederspitsen (the German word for the tips of the tail feather) as schwingfederspitsen (which roughly translates to wing feathers).
 This misprint led to Friedrich Wilhelm Meves to study in-depth the effects of the tail-feathers.
-To do this, Meves attached the tail-feathers to the end of a long stick and swung both the stick and the feathers through the air, which eventually led to him concluding that the tail-feathers were in fact the producing-agents for the drumming sound.
-In conducting this experiment, Meves observed that the drumming sound was only ever produced when the bird was flying in a downwards, swooping motion with its tail spread out — never when the bird was flying upwards.
+To do this, Meves attached the tail-feathers to the end of a long stick and swung both the stick and the feathers through the air, which eventually led to him concluding that the tail-feathers were in fact the producing agents of the drumming sound.
+In conducting this experiment, Meves observed that the drumming sound was only ever produced when the bird was flying in a downwards, swooping motion with its tail spread out, never when the bird was flying upwards.

 Throughout many years of testing various experiments in order to explain exactly how the mechanics of the drumming sound of snipe is produced, Arnold B. Erickson made the concluding statement in 1953 that affirms that the sound is "produced primarily by air vibrating the still outer tail-feathers as the bird spreads them while going into a power dive.
 The tremulous quality of the sound is an effect of the slow quivering of the wings superimposed on the more rapid vibrations of the tail-feathers".

 Folklore

-Before the mechanics were scientifically confirmed, there were many folk explanations about where this mysterious sound was coming from.
-In looking at the drumming of the Wilson's snipe, the Nunamiut people of Alaska would refer to the snipe as an avikiak or walrus because they believed that their drumming resembled the blowing sound made by walrus.
-As well, for the common snipe it was of popular belief in parts of Sweden that the snipe was actually a horse that had been miraculously transported into the sky because their drumming sounded so similar to the whinny of a horse.
-In parts of Northern Germany it was believed that the drumming or bleating of the common snipe at twilight was made by Donar's goats as they pulled his chariot across the heavens — referring to the similarity of their drumming to the call of a goat.
-As well, in areas of Newfoundland, fishermen have associated the drum of Wilson's snipe with the arrival of lobsters inshore: "when the snipe bawls, the lobster crawls".
+Before the confirmed discovery of the drumming behaviour in snipe, there were many theories and folklore surrounding where this mysterious sound was coming from.
+A popular belief in parts of Sweden that the sound was from a horse that had been miraculously transported into the sky because they thought the sound was so similar to the whinny of a horse.
+In northern Germany, people likened the drumming sound to the bleating sound of goats; it was believed that the drumming or bleating of the common snipe at twilight was made by Donar's goats as they pulled his chariot across the heavens.
+The Nunamiut people of Alaska believed that the drumming of Wilson's snipe resembled the blowing sound of made by walrus, and therefore they referred to the snipe as avikiak for walrus.

+In areas of Newfoundland, fishermen have associated the drum of Wilson's snipe with the arrival of lobsters inshore: "when the snipe bawls, the lobster crawls".